DKMaCS/DKMaCS.github.io/README.md

 techniques were used to identify necessary variable transformations, feature engineering was employed, variable t-stats were used to identify influential variables, AIC and BIC metrics were used to find the optimal trade-off between model complexity and accuracy, F-stat was also consulted to determine overall model significance, and RMSE (over OOS data) was used to judge our final model accuracy.
+Model residuals were tested to ensure regression model assumptions were upheld.
 Grade: A.
 </div>